tsunami416604/azure-docs.hu-hu/articles/iot-edge/module-development.md

 ---
-title: Az Azure IoT Edge-modulok fejlesztése |} A Microsoft Docs
+title: Develop modules for Azure IoT Edge | Microsoft Docs
-description: Kifejleszthet egyedi modulokat az Azure IoT Edge, amely képes kommunikálni a futtatókörnyezetet és az IoT Hub
+description: Develop custom modules for Azure IoT Edge that can communicate with the runtime and IoT Hub
 author: kgremban
 manager: philmea
 ms.author: kgremban